 Zaric and I discuss the development of MedievaLands on his stream.
-Joined by Zaric's stalwart companions Kon and Alainbow, we talk about the the original Yserbius game design and where that design fell short; differences between Yserbius and Twinion and the remakes on MedievaLands; and our thoughts on where MedievaLands could be expanded to create entirely new experiences.
+Joined by Zaric's stalwart companions Kon and Alainbow, we talk about the the original Yserbius game design; differences between Yserbius and Twinion and the remakes on MedievaLands; and our thoughts on where MedievaLands could be expanded to create entirely new experiences.
 Zaric Zhakaron, ECHO CHAMBER: Talking with the Developer of the Yserbius/Twinion Remake, MedievaLands, YouTube (Mar 14, 2020).

 Yserbius received a fair amount of press in contemporaneous media.
 I've archived these primary sources on this page.
 I hope you enjoy these footnotes to the recreation! -Zane